 *Please note* If this is an emergency, or you need to speak to someone outside of regular office hours, please call 911, Here2Talk: 1-877-857-3397 (24/7 free student counselling service) or the Vancouver Crisis Line (24/7) 1-888-494-3888.

 You can also contact Student Services to make an appointment:

 Comox Valley: 250-334-5000

 Port Alberni: 250-724-8711

-Appointments for video and/or telephone counselling can be made at the Comox Valley, Campbell River, Mixalakwila and Port Alberni campuses and for those taking in-community programming.
+Appointments for video, telephone and in person counselling can be made at the Comox Valley, Campbell River, Mixalakwila and Port Alberni campuses and for those taking in-community programming.

 Meet the Counsellors

 Hi, my name is Amy.
 I was raised in Alberta and came to Vancouver Island in 1997 to attend university in Victoria.